Burn121212/Cyanobacteria_taxonomy/README.md

 # Cyanobacteria_taxonomy
-Curated16S sequences for taxonomomy analysis and classification of cyanobacteria
+Curated 16S sequences for taxonomomy analysis and classification of cyanobacteria according the scheme proposed by Komarék et al. (2014).